Veteran & Military Education Benefits FAQ

 Can I use VA benefits for Open University courses?

 No, Open University courses are not VA certifiable.
 Only students enrolled in VA-approved CCE programs may use their education benefits.
-Visit GI Bill® Comparison Tool to find out which CCE programs are VA-approved.
+Visit the GI Bill® Comparison Tool to find out which CCE programs are VA-approved.